maximebochon/tips/java.md

 &nbsp;

-One-liner to create a list initialized with some data:
+One-liner to create a list initialized with some data (from Java 5 on):
 ```java
 List<String> list = Arrays.asList("a", "b", "c");
 ```